paddypei/Flight-MVC/README.md

   This class contains methods for handing 3 pages: index, about, contact (Where required) it builds an array of nessessary information needed for the view, then makes a call to parent:singleColumLayout passing in the needed page, the page title, and the array.

-/app/controllers/Routes.php is instantinated from the index.php page This class defines the location of the views directory.
+/app/controllers/Routes.php is instantiated from the index.php page This class defines the location of the views directory.
   It also will server as a list of all pages, pointing to whatever controller is needed to display them.